maxgillett/s3_multipart/README.md

 ## What's New

 **0.0.9** - File type and size validations are now specified in the upload controller.
-Untested support for browsers that lack the FileBlob API.25
+Untested support for browsers that lack the FileBlob API

 ## To Do